|My pages about West Coast of Sweden|

 Åse Cholera Cemetary

 But the cemetary is spot for some reflection while being in the midst of the current Covid Pandemic (June 2021).
 Almost a century ago, in the year 1834, at the end of summer, a cholera epedimic hit Skaftö and many died in the surrounding communities.
+On August 22, the first death "of Cholera Morbus" occurs in Fiskebäckskil.
+Until September 16, 78 people die in the same epidemic in Fiskebäckskil; about 11 percent of the population die in less than four weeks.
 In this cemetary 13 people were buried that didn't survive the cholera.
 The cemetary was erected here, on common ground, to avoid the long transport to the excisting cemetaries that were located much further away.

 It is also here that we continue our journey on the next hiking trail called "Munkeviksleden".
 No worries that you will miss this trail as the signs are quite obvious.
 We slowly wind our way through the forest down to Munkevik before continuing along the coastal strip and ending in Vigerna where the "Strandpromenaden" will take over the route towards Grundsund.